Jainagar (community development block)

 Jainagar is a community development block (CD block) that forms an administrative division in the Koderma subdivision of the Koderma district, Jharkhand state, India.

 Overview

 Koderma district occupies the northern end of the Chota Nagpur Plateau.
 The average altitude is 397 m above sea level.
 The topography is hilly and the area mostly has laterite soil with patches of clay.
-Monsoon dependent agriculture supports majority of the population.
+Monsoon-dependent agriculture supports the majority of the population.
 Forest area covers 43% of the total area.
 Koderma Reserve Forest occupies the northern part of the district.
 Density of population in the district was 282 persons per km2.
-Koderma district was once famous for its mica production but low quality of mica ore and high cost of production led to closure of many units.
+Koderma district was once famous for its mica production, but low quality of mica ore and high cost of production led to closure of many units.